kaissaradi/kilosort/README.md

     'export LAB_NAME=Field'
 )
 ```
-Note: Change username ('kais') in all paths to match your system.
+Note: Change the username (`kais`) in all paths to match your system.

 In `custom_config.py`, update line 3 to match your data path:
 ```python